Project-Books/book-project/STYLEGUIDE.md

 #### Declare as close as possible to use

 Local variables should be declared as close as reasonably possible to where it is used.
-This can help limit scope and improve readability.
+This can help limit the scope and improve readability.
 Local variables should not be declared at the top of a method for the sake of it.

 ### Arrays